-1. Does your studio provide code to your designs?
+1. Does your studio provide code for your designs?

 Tubik Studio designers discussing design in process

-However, solving different design tasks we provide not only visual solutions but also necessary set of descriptions and guides so that developers assigned for the task could use them on the stage of coding.
-Also we carefully study and follow existing guidelines of design for iOS and Android to create the options of design which would not only satisfy the user and customer but enable efficient process of concept code development.
+However, solving different design tasks we provide not only visual solutions but also a necessary set of descriptions and guides so that developers assigned to the task could use them on the stage of coding.
+Also, we carefully study and follow existing guidelines of design for iOS and Android to create the options of design which would not only satisfy the user and customer but enable the efficient process of concept code development.

 2. Why is UX needed, if you can just design UI and that’s it?